Instructor: Paul Grobstein

 Such thinking through of material is greatly facilitated by comparing and contrasting it with treatments of similar material looked at from other perspectives, as well as by talking with other people, and Biology 103 is organized to encourage you to do these things as well.

 Course organization.
-The course includes three lecture/discussion sessions (MWF, 11 a.m. to noon), and one afternoon laboratory session each week (Tuesday or Wednesday, from 1 p.m. to 4 p.m.).
+The course includes three lecture/discussion sessions (MWF, 11 a.m. to noon), and one afternoon laboratory session every week (Monday or Tuesday, from 1 p.m. to 4 p.m.).
 These sessions (see Course Schedule), define the core content of the course.
-To fully think through this material you will, however, need to compare and contrast it with readings from the reference textbook for this course (Biology, Campbell et al., 5th edition) which you should purchase from the bookstore.
-Relevant chapters for lecture/discussion sections are shown on the Course Schedule.
+To fully think through this material you should work through as well your choice of any college textbook in introductory biology.
+You may wish to purchase such a textbook or borrow one for the semester.
 You will want to spend some time as well with supplementary readings of your choice, with an exploration of resources available on the World Wide Web, and in conversations with your course colleagues.
 Lists of suggested periodicals and books, and of starting points for Web exploration, are available through the course website, which also gives access to a course forum for electronic conversation.
-You may find it useful as well to work through some or all of the CD and web materials which come with your textbook.
 The more perspectives you expose yourself to and interact with, the greater will become your sophistication in understanding biological systems.

 Course requirements.
-In addition to active participation in lecture/discussion and laboratory sessions and in the electronic forum, you will be responsible for writing three web papers on topics in biology of particular interest to you (see Course Schedule for due dates).
-The first two of these papers should be three to four pages in length, and the third (in lieu of a final examination) five to six pages.
-Papers should be submitted both as a typed draft and in an electronic form suitable for posting (see information for web projects, on the course home page).
-Each should be an informed, clear, and interesting discussion, using materials on the web as references, which exhibits the concern for both observations and rigorous interpretation which is fundamental to science.
-It is expected that the papers will become increasingly sophisticated as the semester proceeds, so you may choose either to write on three different topics or to rework a given topic with increasing sophistication.
-If needed, I'm happy to meet with students to discuss topic choices, and/or concerns, technical or otherwise, about posting material on the web.
-You will also have to write three lab reports papers (four pages or less) describing observations and interpretations from laboratory sessions (due dates on Course Schedule).
+In addition to active participation in lecture/discussion and laboratory sessions and in the on-line forum, you will be responsible for writing three web papers on topics in biology of particular interest to you (see Course Schedule for due dates) and a fourth based on your reading of a textbook.
+Each of the three web papers should be three to four pages in length.
+Papers should be submitted both as a typed draft and posted in an electronic form (see information for web projects, on the course home page).
+Each should be an informed, clear, and interesting discussion which exhibits the concern for both observations and rigorous interpretation which is fundamental to science.
+You should think of these papers as contributions to helping others further explore topics in which they might be interested, and provide references on the web to the extent possible.
+Your fourth paper should be a commentary based on the textbook you've used or another relevant book.
+In this paper, you should compare and contrast the book with relevant perspectives and educational styles of this course.
+I'm happy to meet with students to discuss topic choices, and/or concerns, technical or otherwise, about posting material on the web.
+You will also have to write two lab papers (four pages or less) describing observations and interpretations from laboratory sessions (due dates on Course Schedule).
 Effective communication, as well as both analytic and synthetic ability, is fundamental to science, and you will be expected to develop and display such skills in both web papers and lab reports.

 Laboratories.
 These sessions are intended to provide you with experience in the collection and summarization of observations in ways that generate new questions, and in the sharing of observations and interpretations among investigators and groups of investigators.
-A typical session will consist of small teams of students collecting relevant observations in response to questions and materials made available by your instructors, a period for analysis and summarization of the observations, and a reporting period in which teams will orally present their findings for general critique and discussion.
-Each student will also be required to prepare three written reports, for selected labs from each third of the course.
-Time will also be made available during laboratory sessions for independent projects collecting information from the web on a topic chosen by the student, and for review of, and to answer questions about, material from the course in general.
+A typical session will consist of small teams of students collecting relevant observations in response to questions and materials made available by your instructors, a period for analysis and summarization of the observations, and a reporting period in which teams will make their findings available on the web and orally present them for general critique and discussion.
+Each student will also be required to prepare two written reports, for one selected lab from each half of the course.

 Grading.
 All written materials will be evaluated on a 10 point scale, in which 7 points corresponds to an adequate performance, 8 points to a stronger performance, and 9 points to a performance which in some way substantially exceeds expectations for that assignment.
 Final grades will be calculated by combining scores on all written work, with an adjustment for class and forum participation in cases where this performance appears substantially different from that indicated by written work.
 In calculating a final score, scores on the three laboratory papers and the first two web papers will each receive equal weight, with the third web paper weighted at twice that value.
 Final scores in the vicinity of 90 and above translate into grades of 4.0, those in the vicinity of 75 and above into grades of 3.0, those in the vicinity of 60 and above into grades of 2.0, and those in the vicinity of 50 and above into grades of 1.0.
 Final scores need to be above 50 to pass the course.